-Defer immediate replacement of the Westport trunk main pending further investigation of the condition.
+Defer immediate replacement of the Westport trunkmain pending further investigation of the condition.
 Still pipe tunnel one at a cost of \$1.6m with an anticipated subsidy of \$0.75m in 2015.
 An amount of \$100,000 has been allowed to undertake an investigation of the trunk main to Westport to determine the optimum timing and lengths of pipe to be replaced.
-An amount of \$3.9m has been provided for in 2016/2017.
+An amount of \$3.8 m (escalated by inflation) has been provided for in 2017/2018.

-Option 2 was the chosen option in the Long Term Plan as it:
+Option 2 was the chosen option in the draft Long Term Plan as it: